mdn/browser-compat-data/schemas/browsers-schema.md

 - An optional `release_notes` property which points to release notes.
 It needs to be a valid URL.

-- An optional `accepts_flags` boolean property indicating whether the release supports flags.

-  This is a hint to data contributors and tools.
-A `true` value does not mean that there exists any flag data for the release and a `false` value does not guarantee a lack of flag data for the release.

 - An optional `engine` property which is the name of the browser's engine.

 - An optional `engine_version` property which is the version of the browser's engine.
 This may or may not differ from the browser version.